 In the last few months, our lives have been turned upside down.
 So much of what we have taken for granted has been taken away and we are scrambling to find a way to navigate through a world we are struggling to understand.

 To all the people who have been able to continue to support the Mission through all this, we give you our heartfelt thanks.
 You have been a lifeline to so many.
 By continuing to be able to pay salaries alone, we have helped 110 families keep their heads above water.
 Our healthcare system is preparing for an outbreak and, again, thanks to your generosity, they will be ready.

 And to those of you who are not in a financial position to support the Mission currently, we say thank you for your support in the past and we ask for your prayers and encouragement.
 Both of those are essential for our continued work.
 We promise to keep you in our prayers knowing that we rise and fall together.

-As of June 1, Guatemala has over 3,000 confirmed cases of Covid-19.
+As of July 10, Guatemala has over 26,000 confirmed cases of Covid-19.
 Of course, as we all know, there are many more cases out there.
-And, although there are no confirmed cases in San Lucas, we expect that will change soon.
+There are several confirmed cases in San Lucas.

 The Guatemalan government has taken several steps to control the outbreak: